Steven Spielberg’s Director’s Chair

 Your Production Assistant exists to keep you somewhat on track.
 At the beginning of the game, she will give you a pager that then shows up somewhere in every scene.
 You’ll then get video calls (wut?) from her that will keep track of your progress and days, or give you light tips and advice.
 You can also drag the pager onto nearly any tool or item in the scene to get a text description, or a link to the digital user guide.
 Occasional headlines from Variety will reinforce if you’re headed in the wrong direction.

 Budget handed down, you’ll head over to the scriptwriting office.
 Director’s Chair has Hollywood notables pretending to work on your film at each step in the process.
 Here, you’ll be paired with Ted Elliot and Terry Rossio who co-wrote 1992’s Aladdin (and much later, Shrek).
-Their cheeseball banter is over the top in a way that’s on-brand for 90’s Multimedia, but hopefully wasn’t actually written by them.
+Their cheeseball banter is over the top in a way that’s on-brand for 90’s Multimedia, but is so bad that it hopefully wasn’t written by them.

 You’ll select scenes from a “Script Outline” notepad and hand the pages over.
 Terry and Ted will “write” the scene and hand a page back to you.
 You’ll either place it in the script book as the next scene, or toss it in the corner trash can (they don’t like this).
 Through this process, you very roughly control what’s in your film and in what order.